rehierl/node-tree-outliner/1-0-mathematics/1-3-1-sequent.md

 (i.e. the context of the corresponding operation).

 ```
-indexOf(element, sequence) begin
+indexOf(component, sequence) begin
+  index = 1
-  for i in 1 to sequence.length begin
+  for c in sequence begin
-    if(sequence[i] === element) return i
+    if(c === component) return index
+    index = index + 1
   end
-  throw new ElementNotFoundException()
+  throw new NotFoundException()
 end

 //- returns an (pos|neg) integer value
-//- the result is >0, if e1 appears before e2
+//- the result is >0, if c1 appears before c2
-//- the result is <0, if e1 appears after e2
+//- the result is <0, if c1 appears after c2
 //- the order is upside-down, if the result is <0
-distanceBetween(e1,e2,seq) begin
+distanceBetween(c1,c2,seq) begin
-  i1 = indexOf(e1,seq)
+  i1 = indexOf(c1,seq)
-  i2 = indexOf(e2,seq)
+  i2 = indexOf(c2,seq)
   return (i2 - i1)
 end

 //- returns a positive integer value in [0,*]
-//- the number of jumps required to reach e2 from e1
+//- the number of jumps required to reach c2 from c1
-//- the result is =0, if (e1 == e2)
+//- the result is =0, if (c1 == c2)
-//- the result is +1, if e1 is adjacent to e2
+//- the result is +1, if c1 is adjacent to c2
-//- the result is +2, if one ei is located between e1 and e2
+//- the result is +2, if one ci is located between c1 and c2
-absDistance(e1,e2,seq) begin
+absDistance(c1,c2,seq) begin
-  result = distanceBetween(e1,e2,seq)
+  result = distanceBetween(c1,c2,seq)
   return (result >= 0) ? result : (-1)*result
 end